PyrokinesisStudio/CookieMonsta-BOT/README.md

 * Below are listed all the available commands!
 * BOT is constantly being updated so these might change.
 * Unfortunately you can't change the prefix, you have to use the built in one: **!**
+* As you might know, in order to be able to do stuff, you need to position the BOT role correctly on your Discord server.

 ## Legend